Sequential Membership Inference Attacks: Additional Experiments

-This section provides ROC curves for the privacy auditing experiments on DP-SGD fine-tuning (Section~\ref{sec:experiments}).
-We show results for Fashion-MNIST at two privacy levels: non-private ($\varepsilon = \infty$) and private ($\varepsilon = 1.0$).
+\textbf{Setup.} This is a separate protocol from the disjoint-phase audit of Section~\ref{sec:experiments}: instead of splitting one DP-SGD run into $T$ phases on disjoint subsets, we pretrain on a public split with SGD and then run $T$ DP-SGD updates on a private split, averaging audit bounds over $\tau \in \{1, \ldots, T\}$.
+We use batch size 64, $T = 10$ updates, and $\delta = 10^{-4}$.
+The auditor observes the parameter trajectory $(\theta_0, \ldots, \theta_T)$ and knows the insertion time $\tau$.
+For each audit, the target $z^*$ is selected from a candidate pool by taking the sample with the highest gradient Mahalanobis distance, estimated from a held-out reference set.
+We average results over $\tau \in \{1, \ldots, T\}$; Appendix~\ref{app:exp-tau-selection} shows that selecting the best $\tau$ post hoc yields tighter bounds, and how to choose $\tau$ a priori for a given architecture remains open.
+Three architectures are tested: multinomial logistic regression on Fashion-MNIST~\citep{xiao2017fashion}, a frozen pretrained VGG-16~\citep{simonyan2014very} with a single trainable layer on CIFAR-10~\citep{krizhevsky2009learning}, and a fully connected network with 128 hidden units on Purchase-100~\citep{shokri2017membership}.

-Figure~\ref{fig:exp14_roc_fmnist}(a) shows the non-private setting. $\mathrm{SeMI}^{\mathrm{SGD}}$ and $\mathrm{SeMI}^{\max}$ both achieve near-perfect discrimination (AUC $\approx 1.0$), while the heuristic baselines perform substantially worse (Back-Front AUC $\approx 0.80$, Delta AUC $\approx 0.65$).
-This confirms that the likelihood ratio test exploits gradient information more effectively than loss-based heuristics.
+\textbf{$\varepsilon$ lower bounds.} Figure~\ref{fig:exp14_epsilon} shows the audit lower bound $\underline{\varepsilon}$ versus ground-truth $\varepsilon$ on the three datasets.
+On Fashion-MNIST, $\SeMISGD$ produces tighter lower bounds than every baseline across the privacy range.
+On CIFAR-10 and Purchase-100, $\SeMISGD$ matches or beats the baselines, with the clearest gains in low-privacy regimes.

-Figure~\ref{fig:exp14_roc_fmnist}(b) shows the private setting ($\varepsilon = 1.0$).
-All methods degrade due to the DP noise, but $\mathrm{SeMI}^{\mathrm{SGD}}$ maintains an advantage (AUC $= 0.60$) over baselines (AUC $\approx 0.51$--$0.53$).
-The gap is most pronounced at low false positive rates, which are relevant for privacy auditing where conservative bounds are desired.
+\textbf{ROC curves.} Figure~\ref{fig:exp14_roc_fmnist} reports ROC curves on Fashion-MNIST at two privacy levels.
+Without DP noise, $\SeMISGD$ and $\SeMImax$ both achieve near-perfect discrimination (AUC $\approx 1.0$), while the heuristic baselines perform substantially worse (Back-Front AUC $\approx 0.80$, Delta AUC $\approx 0.65$).
+At $\varepsilon = 1.0$, all methods degrade due to the DP noise, but $\SeMISGD$ maintains an advantage (AUC $= 0.60$) over baselines (AUC $\approx 0.51$--$0.53$); the gap is most pronounced at low false positive rates, which drive audit tightness.